The Modern Knights’ Code of Chivalry

 This code of chivalry will focus on finding the keys to the future that are found in the past.
 St. Francis of Assisi was formed in his youth as a military knight.
 Then after his encounter with Jesus Christ, he reformed his knighthood in the Lord.
 He turned it into one of a spiritual knighthood under his heavenly sovereign.
 In the Dark Ages of the eighth century, through the culture of the Middle Ages into the life and times of St. Francis (1182-1226).
 During this period of history in which St. Francis lived many Military Orders of Knights were formed.
 Some of them were:

-7) and The Teutonic order, founded Jerusalem in 1190.
-The Knights Code of Chivalry is inspired by the song of Roland, the Duke of Burgundy and the Code of Chivalry in the legends of King Arthur and Camelot.
+The Knights’ Code of Chivalry is inspired by the song of Roland, the Duke of Burgundy and the Code of Chivalry in the legends of King Arthur and Camelot.

 Chivalry can be classified into three basic but overlapping areas: